PunKunGG/PunKunGG/README.md

 - I'm **Siwapad Phusrion**
 - You can call me **Kawpun**
 - I'm a **Computer Science student**
-- Currently learning and building projects in **Full-Stack Development**
+- Currently working as a **Frontend Intern at Alpega Group**
-- I also enjoy creating **games and interactive projects**
+- I enjoy building **websites, apps, and interactive projects**
-- My goal is to become a skilled **Full-Stack Developer**
+- I'm continuously learning in **Frontend and Full-Stack Development**
-- I like turning ideas into something people can actually use
+- I like turning ideas into useful products that people can actually use

+---

+## 💼 Current Work

+I’m currently working with **Alpega Group** as a **Frontend Intern**, where I’m gaining hands-on experience in real-world development workflows, team collaboration, and frontend implementation.

+This experience is helping me grow not only as a developer, but also in understanding how software is built and maintained in a professional environment.

 ---